demisto/content/Packs/MicrosoftGraphSecurity/Integrations/MicrosoftGraphSecurity/README.md

 ***
 Advanced hunting is a threat-hunting tool that uses specially constructed queries to examine the past 30 days of event data in Microsoft Graph Security.
+To save result in context to 'Microsoft365Defender' as well, you can check the 'Microsoft 365 Defender context' checkbox in Instance Setting.

 #### Base Command